SixArm/vboxmanage-createvm/README.md

 ## Settings

 This program uses our preferred settings, and you can edit this program to use the settings that you want.

 This program uses our organization's configuration:

-  * Operating system current version
+  * Operating system current version.

-  * United States English
+  * Country internationalization: United States.

+  * Language localization: American English.

-  * UTC time zone
+  * Time zone: UTC if possible, otherwise New York.

+We are working toward these:

+  * Enable Logical Volume Management (LVM).

+  * Enable partition separation of `/home`, `/var`, `/tmp`, etc.

+  * Enable GRUB or similar bootloader on the main disk drive.

+  * Disable unnecessary reporting to remote servers, such as metrics.

+We are working toward these:

+  * Install preselected software, such as installer defaults.

+  * Install standard system software, such as utilties.

+  * Do not install print services, such as printers, spoolers, etc.

+  * Do not install optional extras, such as codecs, servers, etc.

 ## Related commands